aremai/aremai.github.io/_posts/2014-09-25-shellshock.md

 ---
 layout: post
-title: "bashbleed"
+title: "shellshock"
 category: security
-tags: [security, bashbleed, shellshock, exploit]
+tags: [security, shellshock, bashbug, bashbleed exploit]
 ---
 {% include JB/setup %}

 As many of you probably heard today, a new severe bug has surfaced and effects numerous UNIX machines, be it either servers or desktops.
 Any UNIX machine that uses a bash shell.
 Experts claim it's actually worse than the heartbleed bug, as it affects much more machines.
-The bug goes by the name bashbleed or shellshock.
+The bug goes by the name shellshock, bashbug or bashbleed.

 <!--more-->